• Guides

 Your Guide To Australian Competition Permits

-Australia is one of the only countries in the world that has quite stringent rules around running competitions.
-There are two different types of competitions to consider:
+Australia is one of the only countries in the world that has quite stringent rules around running promotional competitions.

-A game of skill is any competition that does not use a random draw for the winner.
-Generally this would mean that you simply have a judge choose the best entry based on its merit, or having users vote publicly on entries then the one with the most votes wins.
+Generally, this would mean that you simply have a judge choose the best entry based on its merit, or having users vote publicly on entries and the one with the most votes wins.

 • Photo Judging Contest